unpwnabl/OverTheWire-Natas-Solutions/README.md

 - If the character doesn't exist, `grep -i "{}injection" dictionary.txt` does find "injection" in the dictionary.
 - If it does exist, it searches `grep -i "{character}injection" dictionary.txt`, which is an impossible word and thus doesn't display anything.

 We can use this to our advantage and scan when we get a response or not.
-To get a single character from a file, we can use `grep` inside itself, and the payload will look something like: `$(grep {character} ../../../../etc/natas_webpass/natas17)injection`<br>
+To get a single character from a file, we can use `grep` inside itself, and the payload will look something like: `$(grep {character} /etc/natas_webpass/natas17)injection`<br>
-We can repurpose the previous Python script to run on this site:
+We can repurpose the previous Python script to run on this site: <br>
 [`blind-command.py`](/scripts/lvl16/blind-command.py)
 ```python
 import string       # For password generation